• Skip to primary navigation

 If you are concerned about a maple allergy, you could also use pancake syrup, agave syrup, or even honey to make this.

 To make this gluten free, make sure that you are using certified gluten free oats.
-My personal favorite is Bob’s Red Mill Rolled Oats.
-They are always gluten free and are always tested.
+Zego Oats and Trader Joe’s both make a great gluten free rolled oat.

 If you are very sensitive to gluten, you can also make this recipe with quinoa for a totally safe option!